 42. Revision of this Policy and Procedures

 These policies and procedures supersede any previous policy(ies) addressing harassment, sexual misconduct, discrimination, and/or retaliation under Title IX and will be reviewed and updated annually by the Title IX Coordinator.
-Moravian College reserves the right to make changes to this document at any time, as necessary, and once those changes are posted online, they are in effect.
+Moravian University reserves the right to make changes to this document at any time, as necessary, and once those changes are posted online, they are in effect.

 During the resolution process, the Title IX Coordinator may make minor modifications to procedures that do not materially jeopardize the fairness owed to any party.
 The Title IX Coordinator may also vary procedures materially with notice (on the institutional website, with the effective date identified) upon determining that changes to law or regulation require policy or procedural alterations not reflected in this policy and procedures.

 If government laws or regulations change, or court decisions alter, the requirements in a way that impacts this document, this document will be construed to comply with the most recent government regulations or holdings.